Spencer Torkelson Player Props: Tigers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.49 team ERA ranks 20th across all league pitching staffs.
+- The Pirates have the 20th-ranked team ERA among all MLB pitching staffs (4.45).

-- Pirates pitchers combine to allow 116 home runs (1.1 per game), the eighth-fewest in the league.
+- Pirates pitchers combine to allow 116 home runs (1.1 per game), the seventh-fewest in the league.

+- Bido makes the start for the Pirates, his seventh of the season.
+He is 2-1 with a 4.50 ERA and 28 strikeouts in 30 2/3 innings pitched.

+- In his most recent appearance -- out of the bullpen on Sunday, July 23 -- the right-hander tossed three scoreless innings against the Los Angeles Angels while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.